-StopTheMadness is an extension for Safari, Firefox, Google Chrome, Microsoft Edge, and Brave that stops web sites from making your browser harder to use.
+StopTheMadness is an extension for Safari, Firefox, Google Chrome, and Chromium browsers that stops web sites from making your browser harder to use.
 And it protects your privacy on the web.
 StopTheMadness is not an ad blocker: it offers unique features not available from ad blockers or any other apps.
 StopTheMadness is one of a kind!

 StopTheMadness is made by indie developer Jeff Johnson.
 The support link has documentation and my email address.